capnspacehook/egress-eddie/README.md

 Accepted DNS answers of type `A` and `AAAA` cause the contained IPs to be allowed.
 DNS answers of type `CNAME` and `SRV` cause the contained hostnames to be allowed to be queried.
-All other accepted DNS answer types are passed through with no action taken.
+All other accepted DNS answer types are passed through to the sender with no action taken by Egress Eddie.

 Normal traffic is only parsed up to the network layer (`IPv4` or `IPv6`).
 The source and destination IP addresses are inspected to ensure they match IPs returned from accepted DNS answers.

+## Security

+Egress Eddie leverages `seccomp` to ensure that it will only use a handful of syscalls (default 24) with filtered arguments.
+This makes it very difficult for an attacker to do anything of value if they are somehow able to execute code in the context of a running Egress Eddie process.

 ## Permissions required

-After building, either run the binary as root or give it necessary capabilities:
+After building, give the binary necessary capabilities:

 ```bash
 setcap 'cap_net_admin=+ep' egress-eddie
 ```

 Special permissions are needed to interface with nfqueue.

+Alternatively, you *could* run Egress Eddie as root, though that is not recommended from a security standpoint.

 ## Installing